tuanphung2308/better-auth-ui/README.md

 To use Better Auth UI in a React project, follow these steps:

-Use disableRouting={true} if you don't want to use a dynamic path.
+Use `disableRouting={true}` if you don't want to use a dynamic path.
+Otherwise, navigate, pathname and LinkComponent are required.

 **Import and Use Components**: